Ahmed-Samir101/udagramProject/documents/infrastructure.md

 ```
 - User send input into fronend in S3

-- Frontend take that request to backend in EB environment to retrive data from database in RDS
+- Frontend takes that request to backend in Elastic Beanstalk environment to retrive data from database in RDS

-- Data is sent to backend that send response to frontend to show it to the user.
+- Data is sent to backend that sends response to frontend to show it to the user.

 ```